mvdnbrk/robin/README.md

 ### 1) Pre‑Event Preparation
 1. Prepare the SM7dB and confirm phantom power (if using built-in preamp) on the mixer/interface.
+2. Prepare the Sennheiser XS 1 and connect via XLR.
-2. Update Engine OS on the controller and Engine DJ Desktop if needed.
+3. Update Engine OS on the controller and Engine DJ Desktop if needed.
-3. Export your Engine DJ library to the performance USB/drive.
+4. Export your Engine DJ library to the performance USB/drive.
 Verify playlists load.
-4. Open SoundSwitch and verify the venue/light show project.
+5. Open SoundSwitch and verify the venue/light show project.
 Export show data to the Engine drive if using Engine Lighting.
-5. Label cable bundles by length (short/medium/long) and fixture groups.
+6. Label cable bundles by length (short/medium/long) and fixture groups.

 ### 2) Room Layout and Power
 1. Place DJ booth where power is available and safe from foot traffic/spills.